 Noticing signs and symptoms of cancer is often the difference between life and death.
-It’s important to be conscious and aware of early warning signs.
+Being conscious and aware of early warning signs is important.
 This will help get an early diagnosis.
 Warning signs and symptoms are:

 These are just the common signs and symptoms.
-Once you noticed any significant changes in your body and start to worsen or if the signs and symptoms usually last for a long period of time you should consult your physician immediately.
+Once you noticed any significant changes in your body and start to worsen or if the signs and symptoms usually last for an extended period of time you should consult your physician immediately.

 Prevention is better than a cure in relation to cancer.
 Knowing the possible signs and symptoms may prompt to an early diagnosis.
 Do not disregard the changes, once you suspect that something isn’t right, consult your doctor or go to the hospital and do not take it for granted and consider getting a check-up, tests, and evaluations.
 These range from

 Since then, people have turned to this cheaper, natural alternative.
 However, it’s important to note, that while cannabis has medical values, there are more resources, preclinical and clinical trials needed.

 Once cancer has been diagnosed your oncologist will tell you all the possible option to remove the cancer cells or kill the cancer cells.
 Possible treatments are oral medications, surgery, chemotherapy and radiation therapy.
 These treatments may depend on the types and stages of cancer.
 If you are a cancer patient, don’t threat.
 In 2016, there was an estimation of 15 million cancer survivors in the United States.
 This estimation is expected to increase by the following year.
 With treatments and technology improving constantly and researchers moving closer and closer to curing cancer the more we will be able to fight and prevent cancer.